 The Ernst Tinaja primitive roadside campsite (ET-1) can accommodate up to two vehicles, 10 people, no horses.

 Primitive sites offer nice views, solitude, and a small flat gravel space to set up camp next to your vehicle.
 No shade, toilets, or other amenities are provided.

 Ernst Tinaja 1 (ET-1) is located near the southern end of Old Ore Road, 4.5 miles north of the paved road.
 A short, 0.2 mile access road leads to ET-1.
 A short distance beyond the site is the trailhead to Ernst Tinaja, an interesting geologic feature.

-The Old Ore Road is rough and rocky.
-It is maintained for high clearance vehicles only.
-Following rains and heavy use, the road becomes extremely rutted and requires 4-wheel drive.
-Past the Ernst Tinaja campsite, the Old Ore Road becomes roughter.
-Always ask a park ranger for current road conditions.
+The Old Ore Road is extremely rough and rocky.
+It is maintained for high clearance four-wheel drive vehicles only.
+You will NOT be able to drive this road with a regular sedan, car, minivan, or RV.
+Past the Ernst Tinaja campsite, the Old Ore Road becomes even rougher.
+Always ask a park ranger for current road conditions before heading out on this road.

 This campsite provides some great views of the Chisos Mountains and nearby hills.